csu-cs/csci-235/docs/syllabus.md

     they need.
     **You may** talk to classmates about C++ or assignments without sharing ideas for solutions.
--   **NEVER** use an AI tool to generate code for use in an assignment or exam without explicit permission from the instructor for that particular task.
-As an example, Visual Studio Code extensions that generate code (like GitHub Copile, Tabnine, and Cody) are prohibited.

 ### AI Policy for CSCI 235